smthemex/ComfyUI_StoryDiffusion/README.md

 ## Updates:
-**2024/09/21**
+**2024/09/22**
+* For the convenience of use, the layout of the node has been adjusted again,delete "id number"(base character lines now),delete " model_type"(base input image [img2img function] or not [txt2img function] now), 'clip_vision' , 'controlnet' , 'character prompt' ,'image','control_image' now in model loader node now.
+* Now,using story_maker or pulid_flux function ,need choice clip vision model (use 'clip_vision' menu);

+**Previous updates：**
 * add StoryMaker from From: [StoryMaker](https://github.com/RedAIGC/StoryMaker) to make dual role..or normal img2img,as detailed in the following text 3.5 ,fill "maker,dual" in easy function to using StoryMaker for dual role;

-**Previous updates：**
 * Add " PulID FLUX " function, In my testing, a minimum of 12GB of VRAM can run normally,now you can fill "X:/xxx/xxx/black-forest-labs/FLUX.1-dev",and fill easy function "pilid,fp8,cpu"(if you Vram>30G,can remove cpu,and using Kijai/flux-fp8,if you Vram>45G,can remove fp8,cpu), although it is a bit slow if using cpu! ,Of course, some models need to be prepared, as detailed in the following text;
 * Add kolor FaceId function, now you can fill "xxx:/xxx/xxx/Kwai-Kolors/Kolors",and fill easy function "face",Of course, some models need to be prepared, as detailed in the following text;
 * Add diffusers'img2img codes( Not commit diffusers yet),Now you can using flux img2img function. in flux img2img,"guidance_scale" is usually 3.5 ,you can change ip-adapter_strength's number to Control the noise of the output image, the closer the number is to 1, the less it looks like the original image, and the closer it is to 0, the more it looks like the original image.
 Correspondingly, your generated step count is a multiple of this value, which means that if you enter 50 steps, the actual number of steps taken is 50 * 0.8 (0.8 is the value of change ip-adapter_strength) #you can see exmaple img